CVTC COVID-19 PROTOCOLS

 - All deliveries are left at the gate to be picked up late in the day by camp staff.

-- Signs at our gate state that no one is allowed to enter without a prior approved appointment, and anyone entering must wear a facial mask and practice social distancing.
+- Signs at our gate state that no one is allowed to enter without a prior approved appointment.

 - Plexiglass divider between kitchen and dining area with plates of food served through the opening below the divider